If online privacy is something you care about for you or your kids or the world, for that matter, I have some information to share with you.

 Is it time to say “No Paparazzi Please”?

-Perhaps if you don’t want to be tracked by your pictures.
-It can be done through Facial Recognition software and it’s no longer a futuristic concept.
 Your identity, that gorgeous, beautiful face that belongs only to you– is also being archived on servers.
-And it’s not just your face, it’s your face and everywhere it goes and every one it’s with and any comments you happen to make along with that shot–it all has the potential to be saved.
+And it’s not just your face, it’s your face and everywhere that face goes and all the faces it takes a photo with and all those comments made about that photo of faces in places that you posted on the net.
+It all has the potential to be saved.

 We make decisions everyday about trading convenience for privacy.
 But many people don’t know what they are potentially exposing about themselves.